Retailers - 5 Cash Flow Tips For January

 Here are five cash flow tips for January:

 1. Plan, Plan, Plan for the Rest of the Year.
-It sounds like a broken record – it is – this simple piece of advice is the soundest one you will ever get and bears repeating.
+It sounds like a broken record – this simple piece of advice is the soundest one you will ever get and bears repeating.
 Like your marketing and merchandising, no matter how well prepared you may feel about the coming year, now is the time to make your plans and develop contingencies for any problems or emergencies.
-Weather issues, slow shipping, and vendors going out of business can all ruin your plans; just have options, so you aren't paying more to ship because you ran out of best-sellers.
+Weather issues, slow shipping, and vendors going out of business can all ruin your plans; have options, so you aren't paying more to ship because you ran out of best-sellers.

 2. Decrease Labor Costs.
 During the pandemic, many retailers found they were paying overtime to make up for short staff.
 Now is an excellent time for you smaller retailers to see if you can convert some of the better temps to regular employees and eliminate some of the dead wood in your store - all of which will improve your future cash flow.